 Starting with the 1936 Airstream and into the early 50s, DeSoto was the preferred brand of the big west coast taxicab fleets, especially Los Angeles.
 Thus, it is not surprising that old-movie buffs saw plenty of liveried DeSotos prowling for fares on the black-and-white streets of Hollywood’s sound stages.
-As such, when French director, Luc Besson made his 1997 semi-noir, sci-fi action flick, The Fifth Element, he sought the 1940s film noir inspiration of DeSoto for the flying taxicabs of an imagined 23rd Century New York City.
+As such, when French director, Luc Besson made his 1997 semi-noir, sci-fi action flick, The Fifth Element, he sought the 1940s film noir inspiration of DeSoto for the flying taxicabs of an imagined 23rd Century American metropolis.

 DeSoto was not alone in falling into a post-war state of suspended animation.
 None of the established makes (with the exception of Studebaker) offered new designs during those first few years.
 They didn’t need to.
 Manufacturers could sell anything they wanted to a car-starved consumer, as long as the odometer read “0.”
 But by the fall of 1948, this ‘sellers-market’ was showing signs of peaking.
 All the carmakers had recently or were just now introducing their first post-war designs.

 All except Chrysler Corporation, which seemed to be suffering from a troubling lack of urgency.
-It wasn’t until the spring of 1949 their new cars finally arrived.
+It wasn’t until the spring of 1949 their new cars finally did arrive.
 They were called the 1949 Second Series, to distinguish them from the warmed over ‘48s that made due for six months as the 1949 First Series.
 Like the whole of Chrysler’s revised lineup, the Second Series DeSoto was several inches lower than its predecessor and a little shorter.
 Yet it sat on a longer wheelbase, and so was much roomier inside.
 The proven PowerMaster Six was up to 112hp from the previous year.
 More power and less bulk improved performance and handling while giving up nothing in economy.
 The car was better than the old pre-war design in every way.

 DeSoto’s competition wasn’t slowly evolving; they were charging ahead.
 An expressive new Studebaker had burst onto the scene in 1947 as the first new post war car.
 The low-slung, sweet handling Hudsons followed in ’48.
 And nearly a year before the conservative, six-cylinder Second Series DeSoto debuted, came a sleek fresh Mercury and a powerful new Oldsmobile, both sporting V8s.
 These cars and others spoke to an exciting and optimistic future, leaving DeSoto sounding like yesterday’s news.